 They approach the old cemetery and reluctantly Granny lets Missy navigate while she concentrates on scanning the ground.

 ‘Watch out, Missy!
-I think we’re flying way too low…’
+Don’t get us too low…’

 ‘But it’s getting dark and we have to see the ground, right?’
-Missy grabs her binoculars, ‘Are you sure there aren’t any night goggles in the box with birdwatching stuff?
+Missy grabs her binoculars.
+‘Are you sure there aren’t any night goggles in the box with birdwatching stuff?
 We should have asked for those army things where everything turns green and-’

-The hot air balloon stops abruptly just in time, but the fierce jerk makes Granny lose her binoculars.
+The hot air balloon stops abruptly just in time, but the fierce jerk makes the unsuspicious Granny lose her binoculars.

-‘No!’
-Granny shakes her head.
+‘No.’ Granny shakes her head.
 ‘The anchor!
 Why did you throw out the anchor?
 You should have cut off the ballast!
 Just look!’
 Granny points an accusing finger at the ground.

-‘Uh-oh… I’m sorry… I think I missed the tombstones, though.
+‘Uh-oh.
+I’m sorry… I think I missed the tombstones, though.
 That’s rather positive… Isn’t it?’

 ‘Where?
+What?
 What did you see?’

-‘You just took my binoculars!’
-Missy grumbles.
+‘You just took my binoculars,’ Missy grumbles.

 ‘They are my binoculars! … I could have sworn I recognized… Ah, here they are!’
-But when Granny gets back on her feet, breathlessly fiddling with the binoculars, the rider has vanished…
+But when Granny gets back on her feet, breathlessly fiddling with the binoculars, the rider has vanished.

 ‘Yours.
 The binoculars.
 They are mine – you lost yours.’

-‘Wait a second… I think I saw something… there, just over there!’
+‘Wait a second… I think I saw something… There, just over there!’
 She points towards the dark silhouette of the mausoleum.

-‘Shhhh… There’s definitely something moving…’ She grips the binoculars tighter, struggling to see.
+‘Shhhh… There’s definitely something moving.’
+She grips the binoculars tighter, struggling to see.

-‘Yes,’ Missy whispers, ‘I can see it too… I think it’s… a… a zombie?’
+‘Yes,’ Missy whispers.
+‘I can see it too… I think it’s… a… a zombie?’

-Missy starts fiddling with the burner.
+She starts fiddling with the burner.
 ‘We must leave!’

-‘No, we have to investigate further…’
+‘No, we have to investigate further.’

 ‘Are you sure?
 What if there is more than one?’